 Slow Cooked Chicken Enchilada Chili over Rice

-Tags: black beans, chicken, chili, corn, enchiladas, rice, slow cooker, tomatoes
+Tags: black beans, chili, corn, enchiladas, rice, snacks, tomatoes

 Remember how I said I break out my crock pot in phases?
 Well, I am a little addicted at the moment, so bring on the crock pot dinners!

 It really is kinda thrilling to throw in frozen chicken breast and a few other ingredients to come home and find a fabulous meal at the end of the day.
 Why don’t I use my crock pot more often?
 Not sure.
 But I love it right now

 I combined a few of my favorite flavors…..chili and enchilada.
 Think mexi-chili.
 This is a great weeknight or anytime meal that literally takes a few minutes to get into the crock pot.
 Hope you enjoy!